 Total: N 1,768,0000 – N 6,268, 000

-Note, the land is the most important and expensive thing you need to start a pig farm.
+Note, that land is the most important and expensive thing you need to start a pig farm.

-However, if you already have suitable land, you can start a pig farm with much less than the estimated cost.
+However, if you already have suitable land, you can start a pig farm for much less than the estimated cost.